 Multivariate Visualisation

 Past studies shown that parallel coordinate plot can be used to reveal clustering variables by cluster very effectively.
-In the code chunk below, ggparcoord()
+In the code chunk below, ggparcoord() of GGally package

 ggparcoord(data = nga_wp_ngeo_cluster,